-Here's a list of some good, and some bad, reasons for leaving your job.
-Also, review these tips for leaving your job graciously while remaining on good terms with your soon-to-be previous employer.
+Here's a list of some good—and some very bad—reasons for leaving your job.
+Being tactful will help you leave your job graciously and remain on good terms with your soon-to-be former employer.

 - I am leaving because I want to make a career change from my current industry to a different one.